Lee Waters: Career

 After graduating, Waters received multiple job offers: from the PPS to the Secretary of State for Wales Nick Ainger, from Peter Hain MP, and from Welsh Secretary Ron Davies MP.
 He went on to work as the Political Secretary to Davies in August 1998 as part of the leadership campaign between him and Rhodri Morgan.
-Davies won the election for leader, but resigned from it and the Cabinet a month later after his "moment of madness" in 1998.
+Davies won the election for leader, but resigned from it and the Cabinet a month later after his "Moment of Madness" and resignation in 1998.

 He then joined BBC Wales news as a researcher and then radio producer on Good Morning Wales.
 In 2001 Waters joined the ITV Wales political unit where he reported as a lobby correspondent and presented the weekly politics programme Waterfront, becoming chief political correspondent.
 He stated he moved out of the industry after he lost interest in learning shorthand and did not see it as a job "for a grown up".

 He chaired the Governing body of the highly regarded Barry Island Primary School for over seven years.

 In 2007, he became Director of the green transport organisation, Sustrans Cymru.

 Waters joined sustainable cycling charity Sustrans Cymru in January 2007.
 He led a campaign involving his organisation Sustrans Cymru, the BMA, and the NAHT, who wrote a joint letter arguing for an independent commission to review whether the National Assembly for Wales was underfunded.
 This campaign formed the groundwork for the Holtham Commission.

-He was Vice-Chair of the successful 2011 Yes for Wales campaign, leading on communications for the campaign after being appointed to the cross-party steering committee by the First Minister.
+He was vice-chair of the successful 2011 Yes for Wales campaign, leading on communications for the campaign after being appointed to the cross-party steering committee by the First Minister.

 In 2013, he was appointed the director of the Welsh independent think-tank, the Institute of Welsh Affairs.
 Upon joining the organisation he found it to be "nearly bankrupt" with tired staff and three months of funding left, and described his time in the role as highly fundraising-orientated.
 During his three years leading the independent policy institute he refreshed the charity, stabiliisng its finances, overhauling its systems and setting a new strategy.
 He edited the magazine, the Welsh Agenda, and contributed to the pioneering of crowdsourcing in policy development.
 He left the role in 2016 in order to campaign to become the Senedd Member for Llanelli, a race which he won with a majority of 382.